BennyOe/arch_install/readme.md

     curl -sL https://git.io/JO9G5 | bash

-Set the resolution of the device in the ~/.dwm/autostart.sh
+Set the resolution and scale of the device in the ~/.dwm/autostart.sh

-    xrandr -s 1920x1080
+    xrandr -s 1920x1080 --scale eDP1 0.6